 The event is meant to be totally family-friendly, by the way.
 Along the road, you can buy snacks, balloon animals, Filipino halo-halo (a popular ice cream dessert), and so on.
 The food is kept behind plastic sheets to keep the blood splatters out.
 I felt like I too should maybe cover myself in a plastic coat, as blood sometimes splattered on my arms from some of the flaggelating participants.

 But the craziest thing had yet to come, as everyone gathered in a field where three giant crosses were set up.
 Anticipation was in the air.
-The sun was scorching-hot and there were dust devils whipping up sand while we jockeyed for position near the stage area.
+The sun was scorchingly hot and there were dust devils whipping up sand while we jockeyed for position near the stage area.
 After an hour or so of gradually building excitement in the blistering sun, music began playing… and oddly it sounded a lot like a Hans Zimmer movie soundtrack (I wondered if it was from Gladiator).

 People dressed as Romans came out, and an elaborate reenactment began.
-Following a bunch of theatrics bythe Romans, a Jesus character was brought onto the stage.
+Following a bunch of theatrics by the Romans, a Jesus character was brought onto the stage.
 After some simulated whipping and kicking by the Romans, he was hoisted onto the cross.

 The first thing I noticed about this Jesus was that he had an awful lot of upper-body tattoos.
 I guess this was a grungrier rock & roll interpretation of the biblical figure.
-The second thing I noticed was that he didn’t seem particularly fazed by the fact he was about to be nailed to the cross using, as we had now gathered, actual real nails.
+The second thing I noticed was that he didn’t seem particularly fazed by the fact that he was about to be nailed to the cross using, as we had now gathered, real nails.

 I expected screams, but there were none.
-‘Jesus’ was left to hang for a while, until they took him back down… everyone took a bow, and he was caried off to an ambulance.
+‘Jesus’ was left to hang for a while, until they took him back down… everyone took a bow, and he was carried off to an ambulance.